 Hazel Scott, An 8-Year-Old Piano Prodigy

-Hazel Scott was born On June 11, 1920, in Trinidad and emigrated with her family to New York at the age of four.
-Settling in Harlem, her mother, Alma Scott, opened a restaurant, took up the saxophone, and formed a girl band.
+Hazel Scott was born on June 11, 1920, in Trinidad and emigrated with her family to New York at the age of four.
+Settling in Harlem, her mother, Alma Scott, opened a restaurant, took up the saxophone, and formed an all-women band.

-Their apartment became a gathering spot for artists and musicians during the Harlem Rennaissance when the neighborhood became the artistic center for Black Americans in New York.
+Their apartment became a gathering spot for artists and musicians during the Harlem Renaissance when the neighborhood became the artistic center for Black Americans in New York.